Project Overview

-The San Bernardino County Transportation Authority (SBCTA), the County of San Bernardino, City of Fontana, and City of Rialto will improve Cedar Avenue between Bloomington Avenue and Orange Street in the unincorporated community of Bloomington.
+The San Bernardino County Transportation Authority (SBCTA), the County of San Bernardino, City of Fontana, and City of Rialto are improving Cedar Avenue between Bloomington Avenue and Orange Street in the unincorporated community of Bloomington.
 As a major north-south arterial that experiences high levels of traffic congestion resulting in low levels of service, the project is designed to relieve congestion, enhance safety, and improve traffic operations.
 The project will:

 Cedar Avenue Bridge Reconstruction

 The Cedar Avenue Bridge over the I-10 and the railroad tracks will be widened in two stages.
-Crews will partially demolish the east side of the bridge in February 2023 and will work to reconstruct and widen bridge through December 2023.

-During reconstruction, traffic will be shifted to the opposite side (west half) of the bridge to allow crews to safely widen the structure.
-To accommodate this shift, one lane will be reduced in each direction on Cedar Avenue between Orange Street and Valley Boulevard.
+The first stage, crews will complete the east side of the bridge over the I-10 freeway.
+During this time, traffic will be shifted to the opposite side (east half) of the bridge to allow crews to safely reconstruct the sidewalk and concrete barrier on the west half of the structure.
+To accommodate this shift, one lane will remain reduced in each direction on Cedar Avenue between Orange Street and Valley Boulevard.
+Traffic delays should be expected during bridge reconstruction, please allow extra time to reach your destination and use caution when traveling through work zones.
 Alternate routes will include Slover Avenue or Valley Boulevard to Riverside Avenue to the east and Sierra Avenue to the west.
-Traffic delays should be expected during bridge reconstruction, please allow extra time to reach your destination and use caution when traveling through work zones.
-Following the reconstruction of the east side of the bridge, crews will perform the same activities on the west side of the bridge.
+Crews are also completing bridge reconstruction of Cedar Avenue over the railroad tracks.

 Project Webinar

-SBCTA hosted a webinar on Thursday, February 9 to provide an overview about the I-10/Cedar Avenue Interchange Project.
+SBCTA hosted a webinar on Thursday, February 9, 2023 to provide an overview about the I-10/Cedar Avenue Interchange Project.

 To watch the webinar, click the image below.